 On the other hand, Baby Boomers seemed more willing to forgive the game design because the training was relevant to their jobs.

 The central feedback theme from these senior users was interest in the content, with an awareness that understanding the firm’s service offerings would assist with career progression.

 What that means is if you can get Boomers to try your program (by making the experience simple and promoting your program internally) they’re more likely to engage frequently than your younger users.
 You just need to highlight the relevance of training to their jobs.

 Game-based training won’t automatically alienate Boomers any more than it will instantly win over Millennials.
 You have to design for both engagement and relevance to capture your staff’s attention and interest.

-Make the user interface easy to navigate.
-Include game elements that motivate both Boomers and Millennials.
-Showcase the relevance of your program to their day-to-day activities.
+Make sure the user interface is easy to navigate and includes game elements that motivate both Boomers and Millennials.
+Showcase the relevance of your program within the program and in your promotional materials.

 At the end of the day, it’s the design that will make or break your training program — not how old your employees are.